Annytomica/gene_expression/README.md

 ### Enable copy and paste to mock terminal
 Presently the terminal does not accept a copy and pasted entry.
 This is problematic for the ensembl ID in particular as manual entry of this 18 character ID significantly increases the chance of user error with input.
 It would also be essential to have once multiple gene search is available.

+### Redesign mock terminal for use on mobiles
+Testing identified that the mock terminal was not suitable forr running the app on small or touchscreens.
+To make the app more accessible to all devices adaptive sizing for mock terminal will be added.

 # App design process